 - SharePoint — Search across sites and OneDrive for documents

-- Custom APIs — Call any HTTP endpoint (GET/POST) with configurable authentication
+- Custom APIs — Query configured GraphQL endpoints, or define custom tools to reach other HTTP services, with configurable authentication

 Integrations authenticate using secrets stored securely in Interloom (see Secrets below).